JupiterPi/JupiterPi/README.md

 I'm a student, software developer, designer and musician from Mannheim, Germany.

-## Project Highlights
+**Project Highlights:**

-[Filen CLI](https://github.com/FilenCloudDienste/filen-cli) – The Filen CLI is a text-based way of interacting with your Filen cloud storage.
+- [Filen CLI](https://github.com/FilenCloudDienste/filen-cli) is a text-based way of interacting with your Filen cloud storage.

-[Cranberri](https://github.com/JupiterPi/cranberri) – Cranberri is a Minecraft microcontrollers mod that can be used in schools. (→ [cranberri.jupiterpi.de](https://cranberri.jupiterpi.de))
+- [Cranberri](https://github.com/JupiterPi/cranberri) is a Minecraft microcontrollers mod that can be used in schools. (→ [cranberri.jupiterpi.de](https://cranberri.jupiterpi.de))

-[Majesty Online](https://github.com/JupiterPi/majesty) – Majesty Online is a realtime online multiplayer adaptation of the popular board game Majesty.
+- [Majesty Online](https://github.com/JupiterPi/majesty) is a realtime online multiplayer adaptation of the popular board game Majesty.

 → more at [jupiterpi.de/projects](https://jupiterpi.de/projects)